not-monday/stronk-backend/README.md

 4. `pip3 install -r requirements.txt` To install dependencies
 5. Rename the `dotenv` file to `.env` and fill out the secrets
 6. Ensure you create a schema in PostgreSQL that matches the one in `DATABASE_URL` in `.env`.
 If you don't, follow the instructions below to set up the database!
-7. Set up a Firebase Service Account for Stronk if you do not already have one and fill in `GOOGLE_APPLICATION_CREDENTIALS` in `./scripts/setup.sh`
+7. Set up a Firebase Service Account for Stronk if you do not already have one and download the json credentials file
+8. Rename the json file to `stronk-google-credentials.json` and copy it to the the root of the project
-8. `source ./scripts/setup.sh` to run database migrations
+9. `source ./scripts/setup.sh` to run database migrations
-9. `flask run` to start server
+10. `flask run` to start server

 Server will be live of port 5000

-- when developing, make sure to run repeat `step 2` to use venc
+- when developing, make sure to run repeat `step 2` to use venv

 # Setting up the database